Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Rhode Island income taxes are in line with the national average.
 The state has a progressive income tax rate ranging from 3.75% to 5.99%.
 You can use our Rhode Island paycheck calculator to see what your take home pay will be after taxes.
 The state is not a very tax-friendly state for retirees: Social Security is partially taxed, while retirement accounts and pensions are both fully taxed.

-The average effective property tax rate in Rhode Island is 1.30%, the 15th-highest in the country.
-The state’s sales tax rate is 7%, and there are no local sales taxes to raise that percentage.
+The average effective property tax rate in Rhode Island is 1.53%, which is just outside the top 10 highest in the country.

 Estate Planning Tips

-• Whether you’re estate planning or working on another element of financial planning, it can be a good idea to get professional help.
-A financial advisor can help you navigate the road and make the best choices for you and your family.
+• Whether you’re estate planning or working on another element of financial planning, it can be helpful to work with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Don’t forget about beneficiaries.
 Assets like retirement accounts and life insurance are passed on to beneficiaries that you must select.
 When you’re planning your estate, it’s a good idea to double check that you’ve selected beneficiaries and they’re still current.